-The Detroit Chesed Project has organized and delivered an impressive on-the-ground response within the Orthodox community, helping with clean-up and coordination, along with replacement of many of the essential items lost in the waters.
+The Detroit Project Chessed has organized and delivered an impressive on-the-ground response within the Orthodox community, helping with clean-up and coordination, along with replacement of many of the essential items lost in the waters.

 Nechama, a Minneapolis-based volunteer organization, has supervised a core of 25 to 35 volunteers daily.
 Since their arrival in the area August 17, they have cleaned more than 90 homes, approximately half of which were Jewish households.
 In addition, IsraiAID flew in a group from Israel to serve alongside Nechama for two weeks.

 “There are no words to describe how ‘behind the ball’ we’d be right now without JFS and the concerted efforts of our Jewish community,” says Yaakov Gregg.
 “My wife and I are able to get our lives back together because of them.”